 Using the single core SE version of Stata on the Cluster

 If you have Stata installed locally on your PC, it is probable that it's the SE version.
-Which executes your Stata code, on a single core only.
+SE executes your Stata code, on a single core only.
 If you have Stata tasks which don't take particularly long to run, then this is probably the best version for you to use.

 It is possible to use Stata 15 SE in a variety of ways: